baby; sleep; wrap; wrapping; babies; swaddle; swaddling;

 When to wrap

-- Place babies on their back to sleep.
+- Place your baby on her back to sleep.

 - Make sure your baby’s face is not covered.